syedaislam03/syedaislam03/README.md

 - 👋 Hi, I’m @syedaislam03
-- 👀 I’m interested in all sorts of shit, can i say i'm interested in 'being spontenous'.Love abit of everything.
+- 👀 I’m interested in all sorts of shit, can i say i'm interested in 'being spontenous'.
+Love abit of everything.
 - 🌱 I’m currently learning python, SQL for web development/software engineering
 - 💞️ I’m looking to collaborate on any projects that includes the above ^
 - 📫 How to reach me: Follow me on Instagram @syeda_islam03
 - 😄 Pronouns: She/Her